 - authorises recategorisation of land.

-There remains a high percentage of unexplained clearing in 2019 at 74%, a 2% variance on last year’s figure of 76%.
-When divided into landcover types, 90% of non woody vegetation loss and 47% of woody vegetation loss remain unexplained.
+Unallocated (previously 'unexplained') clearing in 2020 remains high at 75% of total clearing.
+When divided into landcover types, 83% of non woody vegetation loss and 52% of woody vegetation loss remain unallocated.

 - allowable activities